ONE WEEK VOYAGES AT SEA

 1-week, overnight sailing adventures for kids ages 13 to 19 offered all summer starting June 17th.
 These academically accredited voyages of discovery give teens enhanced leadership skills and life-changing experiences.
 Seeing land from sea and spending the night at sea changes perspectives.
 Absolutely no previous boating experience needed.
 We sail on a variety of vessels including Schooner Harvey Gamage.

 July 1 to July 5, 2019.
 Boothbay to Portland.
 Join us at Boothbay Windjammer Days and then cruise the Maine coast for 5 nights and days on Schooner Harvey Gamage.
-Accredited voyage.
+Accredited sail training voyage.
 Fee of $1,250 per student includes room and board on the ship.
-Financial aid available.
-Group discounts.
-FMI contact email@example.com.
+Financial aid and group discounts available.
+FMI contact firstname.lastname@example.org.

-July 14 to July 19, 2019.
-Casco Bay voyage in association with Scouting.
+July 15 to July 19, 2019.
+Casco Bay voyage.
 Accredited voyage.
 Fee of $1,250 per person includes room and board on the ship.
 Financial aid available.
 Group discounts.
-FMI firstname.lastname@example.org.
+Option to work on Scout merit badges for interested students.
+FMI email@example.com.

 August 12 to 16, 2019.
 Gulf of Maine voyage.
-Accredited.
-Fee of $1,250 per person includes room and board on the ship.
-Financial aid available.
-Group discounts.
-FMI firstname.lastname@example.org.
+Cruise the Gulf of Maine for 5 nights and days on Schooner Harvey Gamage.
+Accredited sail training voyage.
+Fee of $1,250 per student includes room and board on the ship.
+Financial aid and group discounts available.
+FMI contact email@example.com.

 Tall Ships Maine will provide any high school student a one semester elective letter of credit for active participation in one of our 5-day programs (credit provided by Falmouth, ME High School).
 For a description of the academic curriculum take a look at this description.
 No one is a passenger.
 Instead, everyone lives aboard and works side-by-side with professional crew to learn seamanship, sail handling, steering the ship and leadership.
 Teens age 13 to 19 are welcome to apply to join us in 2019.
 We are interested in working with groups and love to customize programs to fit your educational goals.
 Generally, the price of a week at sea is $1,250 per sailor and we offer financial aid for those who need it.